 If there is a certain regularity in the way a client makes his payments, e. g. someone visits a certain bar once a week at the same time and always spends about $40 to $60.
 If the same account is used to make a payment at a bar located in another part of town and for a sum of more than $60, this behavior would be considered irregular.
 The next move would be to send a verification request to the card number owner in order to validate that he or she made the transaction.

 Metrics such as standard deviation, averages, and high/low values are the most useful to spot irregular behavior.
 Separate payments are compared with personal benchmarks to identify transactions with a high standard deviation.
 Then, the best choice is to validate the account holder if such a deviation occurs.

 False application fraud.

-Application fraud is often accompanied by account/identity theft.
+Credit card application fraud is often accompanied by account/identity/credit card theft.
 It means that someone applies for a new credit account or credit card in another person’s name.
 First, criminals steal the documents which will serve as supporting evidence for their fake application.